cogdog/dailyblank/README.md

 * **Name For What is Done Daily** (capitalized first letter) This should be the kind of daily activity, written as singular, and without "Daily" in front of it.
 The example shown is for the Daily Try, so each one is a "Try".
 * **Twitter Account** This is the user name account you are using as a receiver of responses; enter it without the "@".
 The text below will provide an indicator if the Twitter Oauth plugin is installed and set up correctly.
+* **Add to Tweets** anything else that should be added to the post title so it gets included when auto tweeted (e.g. a hashtag)
 * **Default Tweet** provides the basic language inserted for the twitter button.
 The tags will be added automatically, this is just the prompt for a default response.
 * **Base Name for Tags** (lowercase) forms the unique hashtags tags applied to each item, in the example showsn the tags will be #agoratry1, #agoratry2, .... #agoratry11000, etc. A base tag is best if short but you may want to test of it is used elsewhere.
 * **Category for All Daily Blanks** Set to the default category you edited above.